 Sociological Imagination and C. Wright Mills

 As it was succinctly said by Pierre Bourdieu: “The function of sociology, as of every science, is to reveal that which is hidden.”
 This can be no further away from the obvious having the sociological imagination in place with the publication of The Sociological Imagination in 1959 by the American sociologist, C. Wright Mills.
-How can we apply the concept in a sociological imagination of unemployment?
+So, how can we apply the concept of a sociological imagination of unemployment?

 The Sociological Imagination was published by the famous Oxford University Press as part of its sociological aims to promote research and interest in the sociology field of Studies.
 In the book, the famous C. Wright Mills developed the idea of sociological imagination, the means by which the relation between self and society can be understood in a wider format.